maisamaf/maisamaf/README.md

 # 💫About Me :
-I am a passionate front-end developer with over two years of development experience with a couple of published apps with over 150K downloads.
-I have been working on products focused on Developer Experience (DX).
+I am a passionate Frontend Engineer with over three years of full-time work experience.
+I currently work with JavaScript in VueJS, ReactJS, and NextJS.
+For the past year, I have been working on Developer Experience (DX) focused products.
+I started my career by mentoring and building Android mobile applications, which are live on the Play Store and have more than 150K downloads.

-I have hands-on experience with the following languages, technologies and tools: JavaScript, HTML5, CSS3, TailwindCSS, Bootstrap, ReactJS, VueJS, NuxtJS, GraphQL, Android, and Git.
+I have hands-on experience with the following languages, frameworks and tools: JavaScript, HTML5, CSS3, Tailwind CSS, Bootstrap, ReactJS, VueJS, NuxtJS, NextJS, Git and GitHub, NPM, and Adobe XD.

+I am also familiar with Unit Testing using Jest and Vue Test Utils.

+In my free time, I read blogs, build projects to hone my skills, and add new content to my websites (Ketaaabkhan.com and opp4af.com).

-I am eager to learn new technologies and face challenges.
+I am eager to learn new technologies and face challenges essential for my career growth.

-Reach out to me at maisam.afshar@gmail.com
+Reach out to me at maisam.afshar[at]gmail.com

 I'm currently:
 ```